-Migrants overwhelm Italian island; islanders launch protest

-While tensions grew on the Mediterranean island of Lampedusa, another migrant drama was reported.
-RAI state TV said a fire broke out on a small migrant boat off the coast of Calabria, on the mainland, just as the passengers were being transferred to an Italian military boat.

-RAI said fuel on the migrant boat apparently caused a fire, then an explosion, and migrants ended up in the sea near Crotone.
-Crews from the Italian coast guard and custom boats rescued most of them, but six persons were missing, the state TV report said.
+State TV: 4 migrants die in fire on boat off Italian coast

+State TV’s RaiNews24 said four migrants were confirmed dead, although it wasn’t immediately clear if they were killed by the fire, which was apparently ignited by fuel aboard, or if they drowned in the sea.
+The fire, which also triggered an explosion, sent up a column of dark smoke that could be seen by bathers at a beach near Crotone, a port town in Calabria in the “toe” of the Italian peninsula.

+Several migrants were injured, as were two customs police crew members, one of whom suffered burns and the other a broken leg, state TV said.

-The Italian news agency LaPresse said about 20 migrants had been aboard the boat.
-Two customs police were reported injured.
+The Italian coast guard was involved in transferring the migrants from the sailboat when the blaze began, news reports said.
+LaPresse news agency said about 20 migrants had been aboard the sailboat.

-Bathers at a beach near Crotone watched dark smoke pour out of the vessel a few kilometers (miles) offshore.
+While many migrants try to reach Italy in unseaworthy boats launched from Libyan shores where human traffickers are based, this year has seen most of the migrants reaching Italy coming from Tunisia or other points, often without needing rescue.

+Earlier on Sunday, the arrivals of hundreds of migrants worsened severe overcrowding on the tiny Italian island of Lampedusa and triggered protests among islanders.
+Lampedusa’s mayor vowed to call a protest strike to demand the Italian government lessen dangerous overcrowding in migrant shelters.

-Lampedusa Mayor Toto’ Martello expressed astonishment that a fishing boat carrying 450 migrants managed to arrive within a few kilometers of the island without being noticed by military vessels or aircraft, including from the European Frontex mission, which is supposed to be fighting human trafficking in the central Mediterranean.
+Lampedusa Mayor Toto’ Martello expressed astonishment that a fishing boat carrying 450 migrants managed to arrive within a few kilometers of the island without being noticed by military vessels or aircraft, including the European Frontex mission, which is supposed to be fighting human trafficking in the central Mediterranean.

 The Italian coast guard escorted the fishing vessel to port Saturday night, where Lampedusa residents staged a protest, with some lying down, yelling “Enough!”